How to Grow Okra That's Tender and Tasty for All Your Favorite Recipes

 okra blossom on plant

-Varieties of okra
+Varieties of Okra

 Just as cooks have their favorite okra recipes, gardeners have their favorite okra varieties.
 Some of these varieties are spineless, and some have reddish pods instead of green.